amypellegrini/amypellegrini.github.io/design/articles/project-bootstrapping.md

 This is how a typical JavaScript web application is bootstrapped.

+## JavaScript

+## Node.js and NPM

+## yarn

+Yarn is a package manager for Node.js projects.

-## The CLI
+## Setting up a CLI for your project (npm scripts)

+The acronym CLI stands for Command Line Interface.
+Setting up a CLI is important because it allows you to interact directly with your program and set the pre-requisites for automation, by exposing an API that allows your program to interact with a host environment.

-It is not recommended to run commands directly from the cli using global installation of these dependencies, as commands running globally from different paths may have problems with path resolution, or it may run a different version of the depenency required in the project.
+It is not recommended to run commands directly from the CLI using global installation of these dependencies, as commands running globally from different paths may have problems with path resolution, or it may run a different version of the depenency required in the project.

 ## Git

-Git is a source control versioning tool.
+Git is a source control and versioning tool.

 ### .gitignore

 There are files you don't want to commit to source control.

-## JavaScript

-## Node.js

-## yarn

-Yarn is a package manager for Node.js projects.

 ## prettier